whrc/Circumpolar_TEM_aux_scripts/debug/README.md

 **What it does:**
 1. **Priority 1: Check local directory first** (`{tile_name}_sc` or `{tile_name}`)
-   - If local directory exists: checks local completion for all scenarios
+   - If local directory exists: checks local completion using `check_tile_run_completion.py`
+   - External script analyzes all batch_*/output/run_status.nc files in the scenario
    - If local completion available: uses local data (shows "XX.XX% (local)")
    - If local >99% → Reports "PASSED (local)" and **skips retry**
    - If local ≤99% → Reports "FAILED" and adds to retry queue